-Western Riding originated in America where much of what happens in the competition arena originated in contests between cowboys on their days off; showing what a good working cow horse could do when it was put through its paces.
+Western Riding originated in America where much of what happens in the competition arena started in contests between cowboys on their days off; showing what a good working cow horse could do when it was put through its paces.

 Thus, the essential quality of a western horse must be to work with cows: cutting a single cow out of the herd (and keeping it from rejoining its mates), penning a cow, sorting cows from one herd to another and driving them.
 For the versatile horse, though, it all comes together in Working Cow Horse.
 Here, the horse not only has to show competence Reining but get a single cow to work a simple reining pattern too.

 Cow Horse Characteristics